Battle-Bots-Project/battle-bots/README.md

   * The data is from www.battlebots.com.

 * **Prepare data for exploration:**
-    * Schools that had special characters were removed from analysis
+    * Observations that had special characters were removed from analysis
         - special characters (`%`, `-`)

     * Initial rows per season: